SargeyWargey/Homoothya/Story/Drafts/Chapter_10.md

 She squeezed my hands.
 "And now you'll use the rights those words bought you.
 You'll vote for men who listen.
 You'll write letters they have to answer because you're a citizen.
 You'll speak for the people who can't speak for themselves yet."

 I looked at her and saw the same fierce certainty that had drawn me to her years ago.
 She had never doubted that I could live in both worlds without losing myself in either.
-She believed I could be Mike Burns the citizen and still honor Hoomothya the boy who died in a cave so Mike could survive.
+She believed I could be Mike Burns the citizen and still honor the boy who had to disappear so Mike could survive.

 "What if it's not enough?"
 I asked.